GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 | `not`    | Complement     | Change True to False and vice versa.                    |

 ### String Data Type
-String data type is a text-based data which can be distinguished by a pair of single quotation mark `''` or double quotation mark `""`.
+A string data type is a text-based data which can be distinguished by a pair of single quotation mark `''` or double quotation mark `""`.
 Variable or data that is a string data type is commonly called *string object*.

-Although placing the quotation mark inside a string object can cause broken string data, placing a backslash `\` before the quotation mark can escape from premature end of string.
+Although placing the quotation mark inside a string object can cause broken string data, placing a backslash `\` before the quotation mark can escape from the premature end of the string.

 ```python
 # COMPARISON BETWEEN IMPROPER AND PROPER WAY OF TYPING STRINGS.